ESG & SDG framework

 We always deliver sustainable infrastructure that protects the environment and benefits to the communities.
 We have never invested in the extraction, processing, or transportation of fossil fuels, and never will.
 Nor will we invest in infrastructure powered by coal.

-We target resilient infrastructure projects that address the needs of local communities and national economies.
+We target resilient infrastructure assets that address the needs of local communities and national economies.
 Through our SDG-focused approach, we create roadmaps that ensure our assets deliver positive benefits in as many ways as possible.
 From hospitals that are best-in-class in their handling of hazardous waste, to airports that are powered entirely by renewable energy, we consider all the ways our infrastructure can deliver positive impact.